10 Rome's best monuments

 Rome is a monumental city full of history where strolling through its streets you feel as if you were in an open-air museum.
 In every corner you can find something amazing to see and marvel at.

-If this is the first time you travel to the "Eternal City", in this post we review the 10 best monuments in Rome so you know the most essential that can not miss on your route of what to see and do in Rome.
-Let's start!
+If this is the first time you travel to the "Eternal City", in this post we review the top 10 monuments of Rome so you know the most essential that can not miss on your route to Rome.

 1. The Roman Colosseum

-The Colosseum is the most important monument in Rome and a symbol for the city.
-With about two millennia of antiquity (which is soon said), it is the largest amphitheater built during the Roman Empire, as it had a capacity for 50,000 spectators and no other building exceeded that figure until the twentieth century.
+The Colosseum is the most important monument in Rome and a symbol of the city.
+With about two millennia of antiquity (which is soon to be said), it is the largest amphitheater built in the times of the Roman Empire as it had a capacity for 50,000 spectators and no other building exceeded that figure until the twentieth century.

-Its construction began in 72 AD.C. in the time of Emperor Vespasian and for more than five centuries it hosted the most diverse spectacles enjoyed by the people of that time: naval battles, gladiatorial combats, fights of wild beasts or public executions of prisoners, among others.
+Its construction began in 72 AD at the time of Emperor Vespasian and for more than five centuries hosted the most diverse shows: naval battles, gladiator fights, fights of wild beasts or public executions of prisoners, among others.

 2. St. Peter's Basilica